mattmaynes2/aria/reports/research/06-CustomDevices.md

 #### Doppler-Effect based sensors

 Several types of motion detectors use the Doppler effect to detect motion.
-The detector transmits A signal of a known frequency.
+The detector transmits a signal of a known frequency.
 This signal is reflected by any objects in its path and detected when it returns to the sensor.
-The sensor tracks frequency of the reflected wave; when a wave is reflected off of a moving object the frequency of the reflected wave differs from that of the incident wave due to the Doppler effect.
+The sensor tracks the frequency of the reflected wave; when a wave is reflected off of a moving object the frequency of the reflected wave differs from that of the incident wave due to the Doppler effect.
 This change in frequency is detected by the sensor and registered as motion.